LamaBleu/moRFeus_GUI/README.md

 Product informations : https://store.othernet.is/products/morfeus-1
 This tool was written using only 'yad' and bash to make my moRFeus user life easier.

-UPDATE 11-jun-2018 :
+UPDATE 08/08/2018 : This is the 'next' version.
-network support for moRFeus here : https://github.com/LamaBleu/moRFeus_listener
+RPi will be supported soon, using unique script.
-moRFeus_GUI will probably soon migrate under moRFeus_listener environment.
+Fixes, added live-plot, progress-bar during step-sequence.

-UPDATE 30-jun-2018 :
+Abort during step-sequence is now possible by pressing on "cancel button"
-moRFeus_GUI is now updated for both RPi and Linux-computer.
+GNUPlot (gnuplot AND gnuplot-qt) is not mandatory, only optional.

 New feature to "get signal level from GQRX" with CSV export file and plots, when running step generator.
 Why ? more here : https://www.rtl-sdr.com/using-an-rtl-sdr-and-morfeus-as-a-tracking-generator-to-measure-filters-and-antenna-vswr/

 Code is very crude, with no error checking.
 Feel free to use it, improve it.
-Reporting bug, issue, or just experience, you are welcome : github, @fonera_cork (twitter), lama.bleu (gmail)
+Reporting bug, issue, or just experience, you are welcome : github, @fonera_cork (twitter), lama.bleu (gmail), /u/samarragepas (reddit)